The Gersten conjecture for $p$-adic \'etale Tate twists and the $p$-adic cycle class map: Proof of the Gersten conjecture

-\begin{remark} The relationship with \cite{SS19} is the following: Strunk-Schmidt in \textit{loc. cit.} use strict $\bb A^1$-invariance in order to obtain Proposition \ref{prop_commutativity} and therefore their results just work for such theories. $P$-adic \'etale Tate twists are not strict $\bb A^1$-invariant and we therefore use that they have a projective bundle formula in order to prove the required commutativity. \end{remark}
+\begin{remark} The relationship with \cite{SS19} is the following: Schmidt-Strunk in \textit{loc. cit.} use strict $\bb A^1$-invariance in order to obtain Lemma \ref{prop_commutativity} and therefore their results just work for such theories.
+Sato's $p$-adic \'etale Tate twists are not strict $\bb A^1$-invariant and we therefore use that they have a projective bundle formula in order to prove the required commutativity. \end{remark}